 AHS EMHS MVHS RHS SEMHS CLASS DESCRIPTION A-2 EM-2 MV-2 R-2 SEM-2 1.
 A CAPPELLA CHOIR (P) Prerequisite(s): Admission to this group is granted only by the instructor.
 At least one year of previous choir experience is preferred.
 A Cappella Choir is the advanced vocal ensemble of the Music Department.
 Its repertoire includes all advanced choral literature from four to eight-parts.
 This choir performs both for the school and the community.
 There are performances and rehearsals that take place after school hours.
 Performances include assemblies, festivals, and several concerts.
 EM-1-2 2.
 ADVANCED GUITAR (P) Prerequisite(s): All students who have successfully completed Guitar are eligible to enroll in Advanced Guitar with the permission of the instructor.
-A continuation of the first-year course in guitar, Advanced Guitar offers the student advanced training more complex rhythms, note reading and chord pattern as well as a greater variety of strums.
+A continuation of the first-year course in guitar, Advanced Guitar offers the student advanced training in more complex rhythms, note reading and chord patterns as well as a greater variety of strums.
 Opportunities for individual projects will be encouraged.
 Scale patterns and methods for improvisation are introduced.
 A-2 EM-2 MV-2 R-2 SEM-2 3.
 AEOLIAN CHOIR (P) Prerequisite(s): This course is open to all students.
-Beginning unison, medium and difficult two and three- part music will be studied for performance at assembli concerts, and music festivals.
+Beginning unison, medium and difficult two and three- part music will be studied for performance at assemblies, concerts, and music festivals.
 MVHS Treble only.
 EM-2 R-2 SEM-2 4.
 AUXILIARY BAND UNITS Prerequisite(s): Tryouts for these groups are held each spring for the following school year.
-This class is for members of (depending upon high school) FLAGS, TALL FLAGS, DRILL TEAM, MAJORETTES, SOLO TWIRLER, DRUM MAJORS, BANNERS, SONGLEADERS, CHEERS, and/or RIFLE Each group is required to perform with the band at football games and/or parades, and must perform individually at pep rallies, competitions, and other specocasions.
-After school rehearsals will be scheduled a these students will be required to attend all activities.
+This class is for members of (depending upon high school) FLAGS, TALL FLAGS, DRILL TEAM, MAJORETTES, SOLO TWIRLER, DRUM MAJORS, BANNERS, SONGLEADERS, CHEERS, and/or RIFLES.
+Each group is required to perform with the band at football games and/or parades, and must perform individually at pep rallies, competitions, and other specia occasions.
+After school rehearsals will be scheduled and these students will be required to attend all activities.
+A-2 R-2 SEM-2 5.
+BEGINNING INSTRUMENTS OR JUNIOR BAND